SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/define-flow-actions.md

 1. Select [status][15], [category][16], and [priority][17].
 1. **Owner:**
     * To assign the request to a specific person, select the name you require.
-    * **Automatically assigned**: If you select this option, the system assigns the request in accordance with the applicable assignment rules.
+    * **Automatically assigned:** If you select this option, the system assigns the request in accordance with the applicable assignment rules.
-    * **Unassigned**: You can also choose not to assign the request.
+    * **Unassigned:** You can also choose not to assign the request.
 The members of the relevant category then become responsible for dealing with the request.
 1. Enter the actual message you want to add to the request

 For details, see the [list of step settings][1] and [how to create a request][13].